MicrosoftDocs/azure-docs/articles/data-lake-store/data-lake-store-performance-tuning-mapreduce.md

 	Total YARN memory = nodes * YARN memory per node
 If you are using an empty cluster, then memory can be the total YARN memory for your cluster.
 If other applications are using memory, then you can choose to only use a portion of your cluster’s memory by reducing the number of mappers or reducers to the number of containers you want to use.

 **Step 4: Calculate mapreduce.job.maps/mapreduce.job.reduces** – mapreduce.job.maps is constrained either by memory or by CPU.
-You should take total YARN memory and divide that by mapreduce.map.memory.
+Take total YARN memory and divide that by mapreduce.map.memory.

 	Memory constraint = total YARN memory / mapreduce.map.memory
 The CPU constraint is calculated as the total physical cores multiplied by the number of containers per core.
 By default the number of containers per physical core is set to 2.